At WCCS, we offer a wide range of extracurricular opportunities – there is something for everyone!

 Our Senior Leadership Council (SLC) consists of sixteen students from Years 11 and 12, who work in pairs in the role of relating to, caring for and being responsible to a particular year group, from Year 12 down to Year 6.
 The SLC provides a forum for student discussion of student initiated issues, fund raising activities and school functions.
 Additionally, fourteen Year 6 students have the opportunity to be elected as Primary Pals, who represent and care for students in Primary School.

-The Duke of Edinburgh program is for students in Year 9 or above.
+The Duke of Ed is for students in Year 9 or above.
 WCCS has a long history of interested teachers who have actively run Bronze, Silver and Gold programs, which are used to develop outdoor education, leadership skills and opportunities to provide service to both local and international communities.
+For more information visit www.dukeofed.com.au.